CtrlK

 Trigger Term Quality

-The description includes an extensive list of natural trigger phrases users would say, such as 'review PR', 'review pull request', 'check PR comments', 'PR feedback', 'address PR feedback', 'fix PR issues', 'what did the reviewer say', and 'handle review comments'.
-These cover many natural variations well.
+Covers a broad spread of natural phrasings a user would actually say — 'reviewing pr', 'review PR', 'review pull request', 'check PR comments', 'PR feedback', 'address PR feedback', 'fix PR issues', 'what did the reviewer say', 'handle review comments', 'review PR 123' — matching the level-3 good coverage anchor; not level 2 because common variations are well represented.

 3 / 3